Step 17: In-browser terminal — Phase 1 and Phase 2 in one tab

 brew install ttyd

 17b.
-Load the launchd agent
+Load the launchd daemon

 To verify it is running:

-launchctl list | grep ttyd
+sudo launchctl list | grep ttyd

 17c.
 Use the terminal in the HTML reader